-Often children can physically make sounds correctly but might use them in the wrong word (e.g., 'doe' for 'go'), or leave a sound out (e.g., 'tie' for 'time').
-These are examples of speech error patterns called 'phonological processes' (see table overleaf).
+Children with phonological disorder can physically make sounds correctly but might use them in the wrong word (e.g., 'doe' for 'go'), or leave a sound out (e.g., 'tie' for 'time').
+These are examples of speech error patterns called 'phonological processes' (see table below).
 Some phonological processes are typical during speech development until a certain age.
 When a child uses a process beyond the usual age range this is called a 'phonological delay'.